 - salt and pepper to taste

-- carefully add 1 tbsp of your vegetable oil and let that heat nice and hot
+- Carefully add 1 tablespoon of your vegetable oil and let that heat nice and hot

-- Once your pan is pre-heated, add your meat to the pan and sear for 3 minutes on first side
+- Once your pan is pre-heated, add your meat to the pan and sear for 3 minutes on first side1 lb steak tips

 - Flip your meat over and sear the other side for another 2-3 minutes until it gets a nice brown color on the outside.
 If your meat has too much moisture, spoon out any liquid from your pan to ensure the meat sears properly.